forfudan/MojoMiji/src/docs/advanced/ownership.md

 - **isolated**: each variable owns its own value.
 - **pointed**: one variable owns a value, while another variable is a safe pointer to the value.
-- **aliased**: one variable owns a value, while another variable is an alias of the value.
+- **aliased**: one variable owns a value, while another variable is an alias of the first variable.
-- **unsafely pointed**: one variable is an unsafe pointer to a value, but does not have the information on the owner of the value.
+- **unsafely pointed**: one variable is an unsafe pointer to the address of a value, but does not track the status of the owner of the value.

-You may see that the, in some documents or discussions, a "reference" can either mean a pointer or an alias, depending on the context.
+In some documents or discussions, a "reference" can either mean a pointer or an alias, depending on the context.
 This may lead to confusion, especially for beginners.
 In this Miji, **I will try to avoid using the term "reference" unless it can be applied to both pointers and aliases**.
 In all other cases, I will use explicitly the term "pointer" for a safe pointer and the term "alias" for an alias.

 ### Isolated